 Through a competitive call for projects, the Transportation Authority approved in 2017 \$42.3 million in One Bay Area Grant funding for six local projects as part of the grant program's second five-year cycle.
 Four capital projects will increase core transit capacity and accessibility to support travel to, from, and within San Francisco's Priority Development Areas in the eastern and southern parts of the city.
-The Safe Routes to School program was funded again, with two projects that will provide capital safety improvements such as curb extensions and improved crosswalks, along with a reform and restructuring of the program as recommended by the Transportation Authority Board.
+The Safe Routes to School program was funded again, with two projects that will provide capital safety improvements such as curb extensions and improved crosswalks.
+The Transportation Authority board also worked with sponsoring agencies to reform and restructure the program.